-From a topology considerations perspective, when attempting port-MAC-IP bindings, hosts connected to switch ports that may have one or more IP addresses, or certainly, devices that forward packets from other network segments, present traffic that is much harder to make subject to such bindings and enforcement.
+From the perspective of network topology, consider hosts connected to switch ports that may have one or more IP addresses, and devices that forward packets from other network segments.
+It is much harder to enforce port-MAC-IP bindings on traffic from such hosts and devices, than for traffic from more simply-conencted devices.